Updated as of June 17, 2014

 Neither passwords nor security systems, including encryption, are foolproof or necessarily work as intended.
 Furthermore, people can commit intentional crimes, make mistakes or fail to follow policies.
 Although we take what we believe are commercially reasonable security precautions, we do not guaranty the security of information and you agree to do what you reasonably can to help promote security (such as by not sharing your password with anyone).
 We are required in some circumstances (e.g., if you are a resident of California and other conditions are met) to disclose an invasion of certain security systems.
 We will give that notice when required, either by posting it on the Website or by giving notice at your email address on file with us, in our discretion.
 You agree to check the Website periodically, particularly if you use spam filters, which can sometimes mischaracterize and block emails.

-We reserve the right to change this Policy in our discretion in accordance with the provisions in the Terms regarding amendments, including changes that will retroactively apply to data that we already have collected from you.
-If we make any substantial changes we will notify you by posting a notice with our revised privacy, and through any other means, such as notices on the Website, that we deem appropriate and reasonable.
+We reserve the right to change this Policy in our discretion in accordance with the provisions in the Terms regarding amendments.
+If we make any substantial changes we will notify you by posting a notice with our revised version of this Policy, and through any other means, such as notices on the Website, that we deem appropriate and reasonable.

 Note About Children’s Privacy Issues

 Schedulicity’s primary audience is adults looking to schedule reservations with service or resource providers.
-For that reason, when you register, we will ask you to confirm that you are over the age of 16.
+For that reason, when you register, we indicate that you should not use the website unless you are over the age of 16.